 Staying grounded with Restorative Yoga

 Something else that really draws me to Restorative Yoga are the props.
 Blocks, bolsters and straps, oh my!
 Using props helps open the doors of yoga to many more people who might not be up to the task of tackling a full vinyasa flow.
 Props also help in targeting specific muscle groups and aid one in going deeper into a posture and releasing more fully.

-Floors and walls can used for a full Restorative yoga sequence and are terrific aids to accomplish deeper, longer postures and full releases.
+Floors and walls can used for a full Restorative yoga sequence and are terrific aids to accomplish deeper, longer held postures and fuller releases.

 Here’s a Restorative sequence that I use not only for myself, but for clients who may not have the initial flexibility it requires to do them without assistance.
 All of these are done by setting your mat up next to the wall and using the wall and floor for support.
 You won’t even need to leave the ground for this sequence, and if done slowly, mindfully and with conscious breath, it should take you about 45 minutes to complete.

 Simple Restorative Yoga Wall/Floor Series

 Just what it says.
 Place your mat against the wall and scoot your butt as tightly to the wall as you can.
 While lowering down on to your back, raise your legs one at a time and rest them vertically up against the wall.
 The focus here is release your hips and pelvic bones as flatly onto the ground as you can.
 This pose is good to open up the lower back, calm the mind and turn your focus inward.
 A variation is to put a bolster underneath your sacrum and lower back for support and comfort.